developersCradle/java-advanced/README.md

 - This course uses the following repo.
 [Modern Java repo](https://github.com/dilipsundarraj1/modern-java).

 - Use the `.gif` tool for making illustrations!
 Check the chapters and make GIFs out of it.
+- Do the again the `Optional` chapter, added it there.

 - Reduce the examples in code into the dropdowns!